Judy Heinzl, Church Secretary

 Judy has been the church office secretary since March of 1978, which probably means she enjoys her work.
 She likes the routine jobs, as well as some of the unusual requests.
 For instance, she was asked to be a witness for a wedding and also asked to find shelter for a horse.
 She keeps treats for the canine pets who occasionally visit with their owners.
 When not chasing after newsletter articles, reports, or other information at church, Judy enjoys walking with friends to try to stay healthy and decorating her home.
 She can reached in the church office Monday-Friday from 10am-3pm.

-Joann Place, Choir Director
+Ed Rose, Choir Director

 Sandy Webb, Organist